Warning: I am challenging your assumptions. These concepts may haunt you the rest of your life.

 Systems Thinking:

-A way of making sense of the complexity of the world, looking at in terms of wholes and relationships, rather than by splitting it down into its parts.
+Systems thinking is a way of making sense of the complexity of the world, by looking at things in terms of wholes and relationships, rather than by splitting it down into its parts.
 It has been used as a way of exploring and developing effective action in complex contexts.

 Optimize the Whole system, rather than its isolated people/components.
 Action in one part of the system will have effects in the other parts.
 This can lead to “unintentional consequences.”
 The Butterfly effect.